DamienFloody/BikeCare/README.md

 ## Introduction

-For my final submission for the CS50 2020 Final Project Web Track, I developed a small web application which allows users to keep a catalogue of their bicyles (bikes).
+For my final submission for the CS50 2020 Final Project Web Track, I developed a small web application which allows users to keep a catalogue of their bicycles (bikes).

 The application is called "MyBike", where users can register and then login to the MyBike site.